-Bone graft falls into one of three categories:
+Bone graft falls into 1 of 3 categories:

 Real bone refers to bone graft coming from your own body (known as autograft or autogenous) or harvested from a cadaver donor (called allograft).